1. Overview

 Quantity output

-For England, a change in data collection between financial year ending (FYE) 2014 and FYE 2015 resulted in fewer activities being measured.
-Until FYE 2014, activity data was available for residential care, nursing care, assessments of need, day care, home care, provision of meals and provision of equipment.
+For England, a change in data collection between FYE 2014 and FYE 2015 resulted in fewer activities being measured.
+Until FYE 2014, activity data were available for residential care, nursing care, assessments of need, day care, home care, provision of meals and provision of equipment.
 However, from FYE 2015 onwards, only residential care and nursing care activity data were available to be included in the output index.
+The proportion of output which was measured on an output-equals-inputs basis increased in FYE 2015 because of these changes.

-Services for which activity data are not available are measured using deflated expenditure (including funding from both local authorities and NHS income from FYE 2005 onwards) on an “output-equals-inputs” basis.
-The proportion of output which was measured on an output-equals-inputs basis increased in FYE 2015 because of the above changes.
-More information on this change, along with further analysis of the ASC productivity measure for England, can be found in Public service productivity: adult social care, England, FYE 2019 and Public service productivity: adult social care, England, FYE 2020.
+Services for which activity data are not available are measured using deflated expenditure (including funding from both local authorities and NHS income from FYE 2005 onwards) on an "output-equals-inputs" basis.

 The quality adjustment for ASC output is based on the concept of adjusted social care-related quality of life from the Adult Social Care Outcomes Framework (ASCOF), the main source of outcomes data for ASC services in England.